 - Gradual completion of relationship fetches

-- Identify dependencies between resources
+- Identifying dependency clusters between resources

-- Detect missing, misconfigured, or overly-permissive links
+- Detecting missing, misconfigured, or overly-permissive links

 What’s Next

-The Graph Explorer gives you a visual understanding of your data.
-The following sections allow you to continue exploring the same dataset through other views:- Entities Inspect every node in a structured table, open detailed views, and explore properties and metadata.
+- Entities Inspect every node in a structured table, open detailed views, and explore properties and metadata.